Remember, this is a ride in show.

 RAT – So ugly, can't believe it runs

 Prizes – All bikes will be categorized into the eight classes listed above and judged by a selected panel of 3 to 4 judges.
-First place in each class will receive $100 and a plaque.
-Second place in each class except Rat, will receive $50 and a plaque.
+First place in each class will receive $50 and a plaque.
+Second place in each class will receive $25 and a plaque.

 Disclaimer: The classes will be judged solely on the personal preferences of the judges.
 We’ve done our best to find these awesome volunteers who have been around bikes for some time.
 They have been encouraged to use an open mind and their own eyes for details.
 No points may be awarded and no score sheets will be made available for review by contestants.
 Contestants are responsible for choosing the correct class for their bikes, and no package fees will be refunded.
 No whiners or crybabies please, this is a fun event.
 Good Luck.
 (Sorry, our lawyers made us write it)